BabarBaig/Quora_Answers/Multiple Streams of Income.md

 # Multiple Streams of Income

-Multiple streams of income just acknowledges that we live in an uncertain world, and depending on a single stream of income is risky.
-So people might try and generate multiple streams of income to reduce their risk.
+Generating multiple streams of income just acknowledges that we live in an uncertain world.
+Depending on a single stream of income is risky.
+So it's a good idea to try and generate multiple streams of income to reduce risk.

 Some possibilities:

 1. Social Security
 2. Pension